Link To All Ferret Health Care Articles

 What Tests Might My Veterinarian Run And What Might Be The Results In The Much Worse Systemic (FRSCV) Form Of Coronavirus Infection?

-While x-rays of the abdomens of ferrets suffering from the milder intestinal (enteric) form of coronavirus disease show signs of intestinal inflammation, x-rays from this much more serious form often show an enlarged spleen, as well as abnormal tissue masses scattered throughout the abdominal cavity and the organs that occupy that space (liver, kidneys, lymph nodes, mesenteries).
-These masses are lumps and clumps of immune system cells (pyogranulomatous inflammation). (ref) Autieri2015.pdf These are the same lesions seen in the “Wet” form of coronavirus FIP in cats.
-However ferrets rarely if ever produce the free fluid that bloats feline abdomens in FIP disease.
+While x-rays of the abdomens of ferrets suffering from the milder intestinal (enteric) form of coronavirus disease show signs of intestinal inflammation, x-rays from this much more serious form often show an enlarged spleen, as well as abnormal tissue masses scattered throughout the abdominal cavity and the organs that occupy that space (the liver, kidneys, lymph nodes & mesenteries).
+These masses are lumps and clumps of immune system cells (pyogranulomatous inflammation). (ask me for Autieri2015.pdf) These are the same lesions seen in the “Wet” form of coronavirus FIP in cats.
+However ferrets rarely if ever produce the free fluid that bloats feline abdomens in feline FIP disease.
 When a ferret with this severe form of coronavirus disease (FRSCV) is autopsied there is really no other disease one could confuse it with.
-The closes thing I have seen to is disseminated tuberculosis in monkeys.
+The closest thing I have seen to is disseminated tuberculosis in monkeys.

 What Kind Of Treatment Can My Veterinarian Offer My Ferret For This Severe Disease?